 Landscape lavender by and large blooms mid-June, but our Grosso lavender field generally blooms through July.
 We harvest the lavender when flowers are about half to three-quarters of the way open (typically mid-July, depending upon growth) because that is when the essential oil content is highest.

 Los Poblanos offers seasonal workshops centered around cultivating lavender and aromatherapy.
 We host a variety of classes, demos, tours and a seasonal Lavender Long Table Dinner celebrating Lavender Season each June and July.
-For more details about all Los Poblanos events visit our Events Calendar.
+For more details about all Los Poblanos events visit our Calendar.

 If you are interested in volunteering on the farm, please click here to fill out a volunteer inquiry.